Peter Grant (politician): Elections

 Member of Parliament John MacDougall died in 2008, causing a by-election to be held in the Glenrothes constituency.
 Grant was selected to serve as the Scottish National Party's candidate, being the first candidate nominated by a party in the by-election, and was defeated by Labour nominee Lindsay Roy.
 Alex Salmond, the leader of the Scottish National Party, stated that he was at fault for the party's defeat in the by-election.

 Grant was the Scottish National Party's candidate in the 2015 general election and defeated Labour nominee Melanie Ward, and Conservative nominee Alex Stewart-Clark.
 He was re-elected in the 2017 general election against Labour nominee Altany Craik and Conservative nominee Andrew Brown.
 He was re-elected in the 2019 general election against Labour nominee Pat Egan, Conservative nominee Amy Thomson, and Liberal Democrats nominee Jane Ann Liston.

 Tenure

 Grant served as the Scottish National Party Spokesperson for Exiting the European Union from 20 June 2017 to 7 January 2020, until he was replaced by Philippa Whitford.
 He has served as the Assistant Spokesperson for the Treasury since 7 January 2020.

+He announced in June 2023 that he would stand down at the 2024 general election.